linn-guo/linn-guo.github.io/2025/zeno3/index.md

 The other night, I was reading The Tortoise and the Hare with my kid.
 You know the ending — the rabbit takes a nap, the tortoise keeps going, and… yep, the tortoise wins.
 Classic.

-But when we finished the story — yeah, you caught me — I just couldn't resist adding a twist: " What if the very next day… they raced again?"
+But when we finished the story — yeah, you caught me — I just couldn't resist adding a twist: " What if the very next day… they race again?"

 <!--more-->